-In both contexts, I saw a relentless, panicky desire to have rules that always lead to the right answer, and an assumption that there is a perfect, correct answer.
+Whether they were students learning circuit analysis, or straight people learning to welcome LGBTQ+ coworkers, I saw a relentless, panicky desire to have rules that always lead to the right answer, and an assumption that there is a perfect, correct answer.
 Only one of them.
-This panic seemed to grow out of an experience that an answer that was factually wrong was also morally wrong – that bad answers made you a bad person – and that moral wrongness somehow would be punished.
-It led to people both being defensive about being wrong, and assuming that if they followed the rules, no one had the right to be hurt.
+This panic seemed to grow out of an experience that an answer that was factually wrong was also morally wrong – that bad answers made you a bad person – and that moral wrongness somehow had to be punished.
+It led to people both being defensive about being wrong, and assuming that if they followed the rules, they were guaranteed to be above critique.
 It didn’t make much sense to me at the time, so I’ll come back to it in a few minutes.

 The Early Modern Period in Europe

 Around the same time, I started to research the history of homophobia, for professional development workshops I was doing on gender identity and sexual orientation.
 This is a snapshot of a slide I made for one of those workshops; I won’t go into the details but it’s a timeline of attitudes from 12,000BC at the top, to 1990 at the bottom, with red representing more negative attitudes and green representing more positive.
 (Click through to explore that mind map on Sex, Gender, and Mental Health, and all its resources)

 As you can see, I didn’t find the ever-improving progress from antiquity to the current day that I had been led to expect.
 Instead, I learned that different places, and different times in history, have a huge variety of attitudes.
 Many cultures around the world have words for 3, 4, or more genders.
 Over the thousands of years of human history, these attitudes sometimes got more favourable, sometimes got worse, and were often different even in neighbouring towns or ethnic groups.